billigitt/UnderreportedAndTemporallyAggregated/README.md

 Code for implementation of the OG1 method can be found in "julia/juliaUnderRepFunctions.jl", in the function named inferTempAggOnlyR.

 Code for implementation of the OG2 method can be found in "julia/juliaUnderRepFunctions.jl", in the function named inferUnderRepAndTempAggR.

+Code for a referenced implementation of the OG2 method can be found in "julia/referenceImplementation.jl".

 ## Terminology